Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Feelgood Design System

 To ensure a great and accessible user experience across Feelgood’s digital products, we began implementing a design system in 2019.
 It’s available as a Figma library and at design.feelgood.se.
+We call it Feelgood Design System, or simply FDS.

 • Higher codebase quality